Find Grad Schools

 14 Yearly Graduations

 North Carolina State University comes in at #4 on our list of the most popular colleges offering doctor's degrees in nuclear engineering.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-The nuclear engineering program at North Carolina State University awarded 14 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 14 people received their doctor's degree in nuclear engineering from NC State.

 #5